UniversalDependencies/docs/treebanks/ota_dudu/index.md

-This project comprises 85 sentences that are firstly automaticaly annotated via machamp (Van der Goot et al., 2021).
-During the training phase, multiple modern Turkish UD treebanks were used. and then manually corrected in a systematic way.
-Randomly shuffled sentences were written between 14th to 20th century in various genres such as fiction, news, article, registry record, and religious preach.
+This project comprises 1,782 sentences that are firstly automaticaly annotated via machamp (Van der Goot et al., 2021).
+During the training phase, multiple modern Turkish UD treebanks were used.
+Subsequently, the sentences were manually corrected.
+The sentences were written between 14th to 20th century in various genres such as fiction, news, article, registry record, and religious preach.
 Unfortunately, for this version, the genres can not be told apart by sentence ids.
-The order of the sentences is chronology based rather than genre based, the earliest written sentence is at the top.
+The training set, translated by the contributor of the treebank, is the direct translation of [Cairo Cicling Corpus (CCC)](https://github.com/UniversalDependencies/cairo/blob/master/translations.txt).
 In this treebank, [Ottoman Turkish transcription alphabet](https://en.wikipedia.org/wiki/Ottoman_Turkish_alphabet) is used.